Funding an Online Adaptation of the SmartLoving Marriage Seminar

 The Marriage Resource Centre is currently considering the development a new marriage enrichment resource that would be the online equivalent of the SL marriage seminar.
 This resource will be entirely digitally delivered, and will help spouses connect with each other and learn practical strategies to build happy and resilient marriages.
 Like all SmatLoving resources, it will be designed using innovative frameworks and liberating insights from contemporary psychology and Catholic theology.
 It will utilise video-delivered content removing the need for trained presenters and allow it to be entirely digitally delivered; allowing this program to be rapidly rolled out in a very low cost manner.

 There is a significant development cost for this program given both the technology development required, and the amount of filming required to build the video-delivered content.
 We hope to be able to largely fund this resource through the efforts of the Foundation.

 Funding an Newlywed Digital Resource

 The newlywed years are well known to be the highest risk years for marriage breakdown.
 The Marriage Resource Centre is presently in the process of designing a digital resource designed to support couples through these years with a weekly thought piece.
 Content development is underway, and funds will help complete the process and build the digital platform.

 Funding a National Marriage Educators Conference

-In October 2016, The Marriage Resource Centre hosted Australia’s largest national marriage conference, The Renaissance of Marriage (www.rom.org.au) with 180+ delegates in attendance.
+In October 2016 and Feb 2018, The Marriage Resource Centre hosted Australia’s largest national marriage conference, The Renaissance of Marriage (www.rom.org.au) with 180+ delegates in attendance.
 The conference provided input from Australian and international experts in all areas of marriage formation and was attended by marriage educators (both paid and volunteer), clergy, teachers and those on the coal face of marriage and relationship education.
 The PMRC Foundation provided extensive funding to support the fixed costs associated with hosting this event.

 Supporting organisations working with Youth